Fethullah Gülen: Women's roles

+Gulen stated that "no one should suppress the progress of women through the clothes they wear."
+He also said, "no one should be subject to criticism for his or her clothing or thoughts." and "women can become administrators," contradicting the views of some of the classical Islamic intellectuals.

+Gulen suggested that women to learn martial arts to defend themselves against domestic abuse, stating "I wish women would take karate, taekwondo or judo courses.
+If he hits once, she should hit him twice".
+He also stated "Prophet Muhammad (peace and blessing be upon him) and his companions never beat their wives".

 Terrorism

 Gülen has condemned terrorism.
 He warns against the phenomenon of arbitrary violence and aggression against civilians and said that it "has no place in Islam".
 He wrote a condemnation article in The Washington Post on 12 September 2001, one day after the September 11 attacks, and stated that "A Muslim can not be a terrorist, nor can a terrorist be a true Muslim."
 Gülen lamented the "hijacking of Islam" by terrorists.

 Gaza flotilla

 Gülen criticized the Turkish-led Gaza flotilla for trying to deliver aid without Israel's consent to Palestinians in Gaza.
 He spoke of watching the news coverage of the deadly confrontation between Israeli commandos and multinational aid group members as its flotilla approached Israel's sea blockade of Gaza.
 He said, "What I saw was not pretty, it was ugly."
 He has since continued his criticism, saying later that the organizers' failure to seek accord with Israel before attempting to deliver aid was "a sign of defying authority, and will not lead to fruitful matters."